Chelsea Handler: Political views

 Handler's political activism work has included speaking at universities and collaborating with EMILY's List to gather support for Democratic women supporting abortion rights and helping them to get elected.
 In a 2011 interview with The New York Times, Handler revealed that she had an abortion at age sixteen, saying she had the procedure "because that's what I should have done.
 Otherwise I would now have a 20-year-old kid.
 Anyway, those are things that people shouldn't be dishonest about."
 In a 2016 interview with Playboy magazine, Handler revealed that she had a second abortion when she was sixteen in addition to the one she talked about with The New York Times.

+In 2015, Handler headlined a comedy fundraiser in Israel, benefiting the Tal Center at the Oncology Institute of Sheba Hospital in Tel HaShomer before conducting an interview with former Israeli President Shimon Peres in Jerusalem.

 Handler was a vocal supporter of 2016 presidential candidate Hillary Clinton and was critical of her opponent Donald Trump.
 She stated in 2016 that a Trump presidency would be "the end of our civilization".
-She was criticized for using homophobic insults and slurs against key Trump administration figures on multiple occasions, including implying that Senator Lindsey Graham was a closeted homosexual and derogatorily referring to Attorney General Jeff Sessions as a "bottom".
+She was criticized for using homophobic insults and slurs against key Trump administration figures on multiple occasions, including implying that Senator Lindsey Graham was a closeted homosexual and referring to Attorney General Jeff Sessions as a "bottom".

 On October 23, 2020, Handler appeared on The Tonight Show Starring Jimmy Fallon.
 In reaction to 50 Cent endorsing Trump for re-election in a Twitter post that referenced taxes on high-income earners, she said that she "had to remind him that he was a black person, so he can't vote for Donald Trump, and that he shouldn't be influencing an entire swath of people who may listen to him because he's worried about his own personal pocketbook".
 After watching the interview, 50 Cent backtracked and said he "never liked" Trump.

+Following the October 7 Hamas-led attack on Israel in 2023, Handler signed the "No Hostage Left Behind Letter", an open letter to US President Joe Biden demanding the release of all Israelis kidnapped by Hamas during the attack.
+In December 2023, Handler appeared in a video with Zionist activist and actress Noa Tishby on TikTok in which they criticized American progressives for their criticisms of Israel's actions during the Israel-Hamas war, with Handler adding that Israel represented the protection of "Western democracy and western values."
+As a result of her views on Israel, Pro-Palestine protestors disrupted a comedy show by Handler in Virginia on April 19, 2024, accusing her of being a "genocide supporter."
+One woman was arrested and several others were removed from the premises.
+In September 2024, Handler signed another letter by 62 artists and performers organized by Jewish advocacy groups calling for Biden and Vice President Kamala Harris to "pressure the terrorists to release the hostages now", as well as urging the administration to "protect and support" Israel during the war.